 The FIG peer mentor position offers exceptional students the opportunity to be both leaders on campus and mentors to new students participating in the FIG program.
 Mentors are committed to helping their FIG students adjust to life at UT.

 In addition to leading a weekly seminar, mentors organize study groups with their FIG students, plan dinners and Austin area outings, and participate in campus events.
 The time spent mentoring and preparing for seminar varies but usually averages around four to five hours per week.
-Apply to be a FIG mentor.

 - Applicants must be undergraduate students with a desire to help new Longhorns.